ayeshaikram07/Fraud-Detection-using-RandomForest-handling-six-million-records/README.md

 # Fraud-Detection-using-RandomForest-handling-six-million-records
 Designed and implemented a RandomForest-based fraud detection model, leveraging SMOTE for imbalanced data handling and optimized via RandomizedSearchCV, achieving high precision and effective fraud detection in financial transactions

+note:dataset is too large it cannot import in the github ...
 ### 1. **Data Cleaning:**
    - **Missing Values:** Filled in missing data or removed sparse rows.
    - **Outliers:** Kept outliers, as they could indicate fraud.